AditiDas9/AditiDas9/README.md

 •	Java, Python
 •	Arduino, MATLAB, VS Code
 Goal
-To build a career at the intersection of Electronics and Software by working on Embedded Systems, IoT, and intelligent technology solutions.
+To build a strong career at the intersection of Electronics and Software by developing innovative solutions in Embedded Systems, IoT, and intelligent technologies.